|

 This topic focusses on how the outline design shapes (OUT) are segmented during processing.
 References are made to fields throughout and some previous knowledge is assumed.
 These fields are described in detail here.

-Outline Segmentation Method
+Outline Segmentation Methods

 Essentially, two methods of outline segmentation are available on the OUT Design Definitions panel; [Centreline] and [Bounding Box].
 In more detail: